animatedmax/spring-data-geode/src/main/markdown/index.md

 Apache Geode provides several callback interfaces, such as `CacheListener`, `CacheLoader`, and `CacheWriter`, that let developers add custom event handlers.
-Using Spring’s IoC container, you can configure these callbacks as normal Spring beans and inject them into Apache Geode components.
-This is a significant improvement over native `cache.xml`, which provides relatively limited configuration options and requires callbacks to implement Apache Geode’s `Declarable` interface (see [Wiring `Declarable` Components](#apis:declarable) to see how you can still use `Declarables` within Spring’s container).
+Using Spring's IoC container, you can configure these callbacks as normal Spring beans and inject them into Apache Geode components.
+This is a significant improvement over native `cache.xml`, which provides relatively limited configuration options and requires callbacks to implement Apache Geode's `Declarable` interface (see [Wiring `Declarable` Components](#apis:declarable) to see how you can still use `Declarables` within Spring's container).

 </div>